 - (c) Earnings include net income (loss) plus fixed charges.
-Fixed charges consist of interest expense and an estimated interest component of rent expense. - (d) "Video customers" represent those customers who subscribe to our video cable services. - (e) "Internet customers" represent those customers who subscribe to our Internet service. - (f) "Phone customers" represent those customers who subscribe to our phone service. - (g) "Primary Service Units" or "PSUs" represent the total of video, Internet and phone customers. - (h) Included within commercial video customers are those in commercial structures, which are calculated on an equivalent bulk unit ("EBU") basis.
+Fixed charges consist of interest expense and an estimated interest component of rent expense. - (d) "Video customers" represent those customers who subscribe to our video cable services.
+Effective January 1, 2012, Charter revised its reporting of customers whereby customers residing in multi-dwelling residential structures are now included in residential customer relationships and PSUs (see footnote(g)) rather than commercial.
+Further, residential PSUs and customer relationships are no longer calculated on an EBU (see footnote (h)) basis but are based on separate billing relationships.
+The impact of these changes increased residential customer relationships and PSUs and reduced commercial customer relationships and PSUs, with an overall net decrease to total customer relationships and PSUs.
+Prior periods were reclassified to conform to the 2012 presentation. - (e) "Internet customers" represent those customers who subscribe to our Internet service. - (f) "Phone customers" represent those customers who subscribe to our phone service.

+- (g) "Primary Service Units" or "PSUs" represent the total of video, Internet and phone customers. - (h) Included within commercial video customers are those in commercial structures, which are calculated on an equivalent bulk unit ("EBU") basis.
 We calculate EBUs by dividing the bulk price charged to accounts in an area by the published rate charged to non-bulk residential customers in that market for the comparable tier of service.
 This EBU method of estimating video customers is consistent with the methodology used in determining costs paid to programmers and is consistent with the methodology used by other multiple system operators (MSOs).
-As we increase our published video rates to residential customers without a corresponding increase in the prices charged to commercial service customers, our EBU count will decline even if there is no real loss in commercial service customers.
+As we increase our published video rates to residential customers without a corresponding increase in the prices charged to commercial service customers, our EBU count will decline even if there is no real loss in commercial service customers. - (i) "Digital Video RGUs" include all video customers who have one or more digital set-top boxes or cable cards in their home or business.